Molluscum Contagiosum Facts (cont.)

 What are risk factors for molluscum contagiosum?

 The highest risk factor is when an uninfected person touches a skin lesion on an infected person's skin or contacts an item such as a towel that was recently used by an infected person.
 People with weakened immune systems are at risk for getting the infection and having it rapidly spread with larger lesions.
 Other people at high risk are wrestlers, swimmers, gymnasts, and people who use steam baths and saunas.
 It's also possible to transmit the infection sexually.
+It is theoretically possible to become in contact and be infected with the virus from a toilet seat, but this has not been documented.

 What are molluscum contagiosum symptoms and signs?